lihanddd/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi.
 Welcome to my personal homepage.
-I am an undergraduate student who entered Beijing Institute of Technology in 2019, majoring in artificial intelligence.
-My research interests include computer vision, reinforcement learning and natural language processing.
+I am an undergraduate student who entered Beijing Institute of Technology in 2019, majoring in Artificial Intelligence.
+My research interests include Computer Vision, Reinforcement Learning and Natural Language Processing.
 Now living in Beijing.
 I'm looking for a mentor in the same direction as my research to pursue a master's degree, please contact me if I meet your requirements.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.